kouliki/smile_detection/README.md

 3. **View Results**: The processed image will be displayed with rectangles around detected faces and smiles, allowing you to see where smiles have been identified.

-4. **Download Processed Image**: If you want to save the results, there will be an option to download the processed image with the detected smiles highlighted.